Extremal bipartite independence number and balanced coloring: Preliminaries

 \begin{lemma} \cite{BHK} If $G$ is a balanced bipartite graph with maximum degree $\D$ and $n \ge 2\D$ vertices on each side, then $\c(G) \le 2\D + 1$. \end{lemma}

 This lemma gives a weaker upper bound on $\c$ for Theorem~\ref{th2}.
 Although it appeared in \cite{BHK}, we still prove it to keep our paper self-contained.

 \begin{proof}[Proof of Lemma~\ref{easy}] Let $G$ be a bipartite graph $G$ with maximum degree $\D$ and $n \ge 2\D$ vertices on each side.
 Consider the bipartite complement $G'$ of $G$.
-Using the fact that $G'$ has minimum degree at least $n-\D$ and $n \ge 2\D$, we deduce that the Hall's conditions hold for $G'$.
+Observe that $G'$ has minimum degree at least $n-\D$.
+Since $n \ge 2\D$, the minimum degree of $G'$ is at least half of the number of vertices in each side of $G'$.
+Thus, we deduce that the Hall's conditions hold for $G'$.
 Thus, by Observation~\ref{obs}, $G$ has a balanced coloring.
 Now, let $\M = \{e_1, e_2, \ldots, e_n\}$ be a perfect matching of $G'$.
 We now show that we can greedily color the vertices of $G$ using $2\D + 1$ colors so that both the vertices corresponding to each edge of $\M$ get the same color.
-Indeed, let we have already colored the vertices corresponding to $e_1, e_2, \ldots, e_t$ for some $t < n$.
-Now, the total number of neighbors of the vertices $u, v$ in $e_{t+1}$ is at most $2\D$; thus, there must be at least one color left that is used in none of the neighbors of $u$ and $v$.
+Indeed, suppose we have already colored the vertices corresponding to $e_1, e_2, \ldots, e_t$ for some $t < n$.
+Now, the total number of neighbors of the vertices $u, v$ forming $e_{t+1}$ is at most $2\D$; thus, there must be at least one color left that is used in none of the neighbors of $u$ and $v$.
 We can use that color for both $u$ and $v$.
 Thus, each color appears the same number of times in both parts, proving Lemma~\ref{easy}. \end{proof}

 We need some probabilistic tools to prove Theorems~\ref{th1} and \ref{th2}.
 We start with a few of the most frequently used probabilistic bounds.

 \begin{lemma} [Markov's inequality] If $X$ is a nonnegative random variable and $t > 0$, then, \end{lemma}